OpenHands vs Cursor (2026)

 How does pricing compare between OpenHands vs Cursor?

-OpenHands uses a free model.
-Cursor uses a freemium model, starting at $20 per month.
+OpenHands uses a free model with pricing on request.
+Cursor uses a freemium model, starting at $16 per month on an annual commitment (month-to-month costs more).

 View full OpenHands profile